concordion/concordion-markdown-extension/README.md

 An extension to allow Concordion specs to be written using Markdown.

-This is still work in progress, and does not have all the command implemented currently.
+This is still experimental, and does not have all the commands implemented currently.
+The syntax is likely to change as we work on different options.